-TRIANGULATE is a MATLAB program which triangulates a polygonal region.
+TRIANGULATE, a MATLAB program which triangulates a polygon.

 The polygon is defined by an input file which gives the coordinates of the vertices of the polygon, in counterclockwise order.